 CIPFA/LASAAC plays a key role in local authority accounting and is responsible for the development of the code of practice on local authority accounting in the UK.
 The board currently has a vacancy for an English local authority practitioner, and CIPFA/LASAAC would ideally like that practitioner to be from a metropolitan borough.

-The terms of reference for the board are available here.
-Prior to the pandemic crisis CIPFA/LASAAC had face to face meetings three times a year, alternating between London and Edinburgh.
+More information can be found in the terms of reference for the board.
+Prior to the pandemic, CIPFA/LASAAC had face-to-face meetings three times a year, alternating between London and Edinburgh.
 Since early 2020, these meetings have been conducted remotely, and these arrangements are likely to continue for some time.

 In addition to attending meetings, CIPFA/LASAAC members need to review papers circulated between meetings including sections of the draft code.
 Members may also be asked to support events designed to promote the work of CIPFA/LASAAC in their area.

-If you are interested in this opportunity to shape the development of the Code, please email the CIPFA/LASAAC Secretary email@example.com by 18 June 2021.
+If you are interested in this opportunity to shape the development of the code, please email the CIPFA/LASAAC Secretary email@example.com by 10 January 2022.

-The article written by Sarah Sheen, CIPFA Technical Manager on the value of authority accounts and audit which was featured in Public Finance on 22nd March 2021 can be found here.
+An article written by Sarah Sheen, CIPFA Technical Manager on the value of authority accounts and audit which was featured in Public Finance on 22nd March 2021.

 CIPFA issued an informal survey from December 2020 to end January 2021 to seek local authorities views about the impact of the COVID-19 pandemic on local authority financial reporting both in 2019/20 and 2020/21.
-Please find a copy of the survey here.
 The article featured in Public Finance on the value of authority accounts.

 At its meeting on Friday 27 March CIPFA/LASAAC also agreed to defer the implementation of IFRS 16 Leases to the 2021/22 financial year, with an effective date of 1 April 2021.
 This decision aligns with the proposals across the public sector, but will need to be agreed by the government's Financial Reporting Advisory Board.